ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Methods/FormatAsTable.md

 # FormatAsTable

-Formats the selected range of cells from the current sheet as a table (with the first row formatted as a header).
-<br>As the first row is always formatted as a table header, you need to select at least two rows for the table to be formed correctly.
+Formats the selected range of cells from the current sheet as a table (with the first row formatted as a header).💡 As the first row is always formatted as a table header, you need to select at least two rows for the table to be formed correctly.

 ## Syntax